martinpaljak/cdoc/FORMAT.md

 ## Transition tips
 - v2.0 has the bytes `PK` as the first two bytes of the file
 - v1.0 has the XML header `<?` or relevant BOM in the first bytes of the file

+## Rationale for format
+The original goal was to accommodate encrypted and signed (XAdES) payloads inside a single ASiC container (.bdoc).
+This already sets the scene for capabilities of potential implementors: ZIP processing (for container) and XML processing (for signatures.xml as well as manifest.xml) is readily available in all modern development platforms.

+Both [ZIP](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) and [ODF](http://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part3.html#__RefHeading__752811_826425813) have encryption capabilities, but mostly bound to a fixed password-based key derivation scheme and implementation-specific if not proprietary encryption options.
+Re-implementation of such formats would give no flexibility and no real cross-usage benefits.

+For actual binary storage of encrypted data inside the ZIP container, formats such as [CMS aka S/MIME (RFC 5652)](https://tools.ietf.org/html/rfc5652) or [OpenPGP (RFC 4880)](https://tools.ietf.org/html/rfc4880) could be used, but would offer little benefit in the container context (and thus no real benefit in cross-usage).

+XML - while somewhat morally outdated - is by definition extensible and thus allows to build upon the base specification without heavily changing the implementations.